 Economic and political threats

-Another, harder to quantify risk in overseas investments, is changes in the economy or politics of a foreign country.
-Major changes in a country can occasionally occur without warning, and can be difficult to navigate particularly if you don’t speak the language.
+Another, harder to quantify risk in overseas investments, are changes in the economy or politics of a foreign country.
+Major changes in a country can occasionally occur without warning and can be difficult to navigate particularly if you don’t speak the language.
 Trends and changes in foreign countries, that would be well reported on if they were taking place in Australia, may not be as well covered by Australian media.

 If you’re comparing online share trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to providers’ websites.
 The information displayed is based on an average of six trades per month.
 Please note the table is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of online share trading companies.

 Investing overseas is not without its risks.
 Nevertheless, for those prepared to do the due diligence, it can provide access to different market which will diversify your portfolio and potentially enhance or smooth your returns.
 In an increasingly interconnected world, investing internationally can provide you with more options and more control over your money.